code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/PCI/Peripheral-Devices/What_is_Peripheral-Device_PCB.md

 - Every PCB has BIOS, NVRAM, or PROM.
 CPU can access device's address space by reading and writing registers in the PCI controller.
 - At system boot, the firmware (Linux kernel) performs configuration transactions with every PCI peripheral & allocate a safe place its address region.
 - When device driver accesses the PCI device, its memory and I/O regions have already been mapped into the processor’s address space.

+## C. Peripheral Circuit Board(PCB)?
+- **What** Boards of peripheral devices.
+PCB has 8 pins out of which 4 are for interrupts.
+Eg: dvr, printer, external modem, game console etc.
+- **Response PCI provides to CPU?** PCB provides only these 3 addresses to CPU:
+  - Configuration Registers (also called **config space**	{Section-C})
+  - memory locations
+  - I/O ports